OreOliciouZ/MotD.md/MoDtSEMS.md

 ## Vote for rewards

 We give everyone the option to vote for our server this supports the servers image and keeps it representative and attractive for new players.
-For voting simply simply enter !steamvote to open the ingame steam overlay and vote for the server.
-After doing so you can return to the game, and get your rewards by enter in the chat !reward.
+For voting simply enter the command !steamvote in the chat, it'll open the ingame steam overlay and then you can vote for the server.
+After doing so you can close the overlay and return to the game, get your rewards by enter in the chat !reward.
+Informations about possible rewards you can find in our Discord #announcements channel.

 * !steamvote
 * !reward